 Turn the mixer down to medium-low speed and slowly pour the heavy cream and then Bailey’s (if using) down the side of the bowl with the mixer running.

-When all of the cream has been added, increase speed to medium-high until stiff peaks form.
+When all of the cream has been added, increase speed to medium-high until stiff peaks form (this could take 3 to 4 minutes).
 If the frosting is too thick to spread with a spatula, add more heavy cream 1 tablespoon at a time.

 At this point, frosting can be refrigerated up to 1 day.